 The first concern was the ineffectiveness of Slimming Belly Patch ingredients.
 “The product claims to help you lose weight without exercise,” said our Research Editor.
 “This is concerning, considering this is unrealistic and could cause dieters to lose sight of weight-loss goals.”

 “This doesn’t help at all,” said a user.

 “I tried this for the recommended 2 months, and didn’t lose any weight,” reported another.

 According to reviews, some customers did see results while using Slimming Belly Patch.

 “After the first few days, my pooch is starting to slim a little.” commented a user.

 Scroll below for one of the best products we’ve seen over the last year.

-Another issue reported by customers, was the frequency of Slimming Belly Patch side effects.
+Another issue reported was the frequency of Slimming Belly Patch side effects.
 “Today is my first day using the Slimming Belly Patch, and I’m already seeing irritable skin,” said a customer.

 “Not only did I gain weight, but now I have a rash all over my stomach,” commented a user.

 “I wore each patch for 24 hours, and had redness around the spot I applied it,” reported a dieter.